Best Time to Book a Cruise: How to Get the Lowest Fares

 - Europe summer itineraries

-If you’re planning a big family trip or want a balcony on a popular sailing, Wave Season is one of the safest times to book.
+If you’re planning a big family trip, want a balcony on a high‑demand sailing, or prefer sailing on the newest ships, Wave Season is one of the safest and most strategic times to book.
+You get early access to inventory and the benefit of the year’s most competitive pricing.

 Book Early for the Best Cabin Selection